 A similar process of cellular differentiation might occur in other bacterial organisms, including non-sporulating Firmicutes, such as Staphylococcus or Enterococcus, or in Gram-negative ones, such as Gammaproteobacteria, including E. coli, Acinetobacter, and Pseudomonas.
-Small colony variants (SCVs) in Staphylococcus could represent an alternative escape strategy that is functionally comparable to the endospore production of spore-forming bacilli.
+Small colony variants (SCVs) in Staphylococcus could represent an alternative escape strategy resulting in an analogous response that renders the cells bacteriostatic to the endospore production of spore-forming bacilli.
 In fact, the biochemical (not necessarily the genetic) mechanisms resulting in SCV formation resemble those involved in the sporulation process.
-In both Staphylococcus and Bacillus, non-sporulating and sporulating organisms, respectively, stress-induced "cellular differentiation" involves changes in menadione (a lipid-soluble vitamin influencing the cell membrane structure) biosynthesis, the reduction of which promotes SCV formation or sporulation respectively.
-That process indicates that similar biochemical strategies are used for both processes of differentiation in response to potentially lethal stressors that generate errors in replication (14).
+In both Staphylococcus and Bacillus, non-sporulating and sporulating organisms, respectively, stress-induced "cellular differentiation" involves changes in menadione (a lipid-soluble vitamin influencing the cell membrane structure) biosynthesis, the reduction of which promotes SCV formation or sporulation, respectively.
+That process indicates that similar biochemical strategies are used for both processes of differentiation.
+Antibiotic-associated persistence could also be considered a form of cellular differentiation in response to potentially lethal stressors that generate errors in DNA replication (14).
 Also, the toxin-antitoxin systems might contribute to bacterial protection from killing (15).
-They might play a role in the formation of "persisters", together with the SOS response (6).
+They might play a role in the formation of "persisters," together with the SOS response (6).
 In Bacillus, conditions initiating sporulation (typically nutritional starvation) produce a partial deprivation of intracellular amino acids, fostering a stringent response.
 Amino-acid-uncharged tRNA stimulates the ribosome-associated protein RelA to synthesize the hyperphosphorylated guanosine nucleotides (p)ppGpp, relocating bacterial resources, with a resulting reduction in growth rate and in biosynthetic processes.
 In summary, several mechanisms are convergent to ensure that less metabolically active cells are more resistant, regardless of the potentially lethal perturbation.